rodemann/rodemann.github.io/_pages/research.md

 Hi!
 Thanks for your interest in my research.

 I am a statistician working on reliable machine learning.
 In particular, I try to incorporate epistemic modeling uncertainty into adaptive machine learning methods such as self-training, superset learning or Bayesian optimization.
-To this end, I mainly rely on ideas from the realm of Imprecise Probabilities.
+To this end, I mainly rely on ideas from the realm of imprecise probabilities.

 ## Research Interests

+* All things Bayesian
 * Imprecise Probabilities
     * Generalized Bayes
     * Imprecise Gaussian Processes